 How to read newspaper?

-- Before start reading newspaper, please read syllabus of Prelims & Mains two-three times.
-Even allot few minutes of every day to read syllabus.
-This practice helps you to select right news from the newspaper.
+- Before starting to read newspaper, please read syllabus of Prelims & Mains two-three times.
+Even allot few minutes every day to read the syllabus.
+This practice will help you to select the right news from the newspaper.

-- While going through any news content, if you find any new terms important to understand, don’t hesitate to search internet on that terms.
+- While going through any news content, if you find any new terms that you don’t understand, don’t hesitate to search on the internet.

 - Very first, read the first page of the newspaper.
 There always a bunch of political news.
 Here go through the news headlines and quoted lines.
 No need to go in detail here.

 - Then go to the last page of the newspaper and start moving from last to front page.
 Then read from last page to the Editorial page.
 Avoid reading pages 2,3,4 as they carry only local news of some states, not so important for exam.

 - Avoid reading Political news or issues.
 Try to avoid naming any political personalities in your answers, except for when talking about foreign policy.
 You just need to have a superficial knowledge of what is happening in the political world.

 - Keep a vigilant eye on every news important for the examination.

 - While reading editorials, you might feel that the important content for examination is very scattered.
 Even the idea of the editorial is not easily grasped because of its tough language.
 Despite of these challenges, editorials are goldmine of information.
 It acts as an opinion-builder for you.
 We find its importance and include editorials in our initiatives.
 We deal with two editorials on daily basis and try to simplify them in our notes.
 This initiative is titled as “Editorial Notes”.

 - Read the NATIONAL page in detailed manner.
 Here, various policies and actions initiated by government is covered.